ShaynaCummings/gdi-intro-github/README.md

-# GDI Boston: Intro to Git and Github:
+# GDI Boston: Intro to Git and Github

 ## To download the slides: